kangxiongbin/HERO/README.md

 # HERO
 HERO is a hybrid error correction approach, which utilize short reads to correct long reads.
-HERO combines the merit of DBG and OG, but HERO addresses the shortage of OG by phasing reads with SNPs to avoid misalignment.
+HERO combines the merit of De Bruijn grap (DBG) and overlap graph (OG), but HERO addresses the shortage of OG by phasing reads with SNPs to avoid misalignment.

 ## Installation and dependencies
 Please note that StrainXpress is built for linux-based systems and python3 only.